amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 # ALERTNESS

 Life is full of dangers, and every new and useful invention comes complete with its own set of attendant dangers.
 Knives and scissors and hammers are dangerous.
 So are [trains and boats and planes](https://www.youtube.com/watch?v=BlbS0JNFMIM).
 But they are all essential to modern life.
-AI is no different; it is a sharp tool that, if mishandled, will gouge the user's hand.
+AI is no different; it is a sharp tool which, if mishandled, will gouge the user's hand.

 AI as a research discipline has been around for nearly a century.
 But as a practical tool, AI is only about a decade old.
 Despite its youth, however, AI already controls many key aspects of our lives.
 But the fact that the most successful uses of AI have been privacy invasion, [election influencing](https://en.wikipedia.org/wiki/Foreign_electoral_intervention), and deepfaking—not tackling homelessness, global pandemics, or climate change—speaks volumes about us humans.